Bit-Nation/pangea-developer-documentation/docs/_completed_docs_v1.md

 We provide you a powerful sandbox of an ecosystem.
 Our SDK and our CLI together let you build and execute powerful decentralized application on our Pangea virtual machine.

-As new citizens join Bitnation and create nations (frequently thought of as “communities”) they will require applications to meet their needs efficiently.
+As new citizens join Bitnation and create nations (frequently thought of as â€œcommunitiesâ€) they will require applications to meet their needs efficiently.
 You will start with our documentation, our templates and our suggestions - but ultimately it is you who will build the million and billion dollar dApps of the future.

 #### _Pre-requisites_
 For experienced developers, researching the technology necessary to make the best use of our services should be very easy with our document.
-But for the non-technical reader who hopes to design smart contracts, we have listed out a set of links which will help you wrap your mind around coding in Solidity for the blockchain, even if you’re a beginner.
+But for the non-technical reader who hopes to design smart contracts, we have listed out a set of links which will help you wrap your mind around coding in Solidity for the blockchain, even if youâ€™re a beginner.

 #### _Tools_
 We provide a software development kit, dApp templates and a command line interface to help you build decentralized applications in our system.
 By incorporating the Truffle migration method we can test and deploy your contracts using npm.